mitsuhiko/lucumr/2012/6/22/hate-hate-hate-everywhere.rst

 difference between eggs and tarballs (or source zipfiles for that matter).

-The difference is that eggs (and I'm talking about actual eggs here, the zipefiles) were usually distributed in binary form (and I recognize that there used to be an issue with ucs2/ucs4 Python builds if you want to be picky.
+The difference is that eggs (and I'm talking about actual eggs here, the zipfiles) were usually distributed in binary form (and I recognize that there used to be an issue with ucs2/ucs4 Python builds if you want to be picky.
 But that does not invalidate the concept!).